 Air Asia, JetStar and Air New Zealand do not operate across many time zones.
 Therefore seasonality isn’t a big a factor when determining effective range.

-As one can see the A321neo XLR can fly all the way to Rome from all 4 cities in premium heavy configurations.
-This will likely bolster JetBlue’s business case to start transatlantic operations.
+As one can see the A321 XLR can fly all the way to Rome from all 4 cities in premium configurations.
+Most destinations are reachable during summer months in a TAP style configuration.
+This will likely bolster jetBlue’s business case to start transatlantic operations.
 Reaching Rome and Vienna will be a challenge during winter months but Berlin, Geneva and Barcelona are well within reach.

 We now look at European carriers for transatlantic operations:

 Icelandair could fly all the way to Los Angeles year-round with some payload restrictions.
-From Dublin Aer Lingus can fly all the way to Miami.
-SAS could fly all the way to Chicago in a 157 seat configuration.
-For Norwegian Air Shuttle it might prove challenging to fly the A321neo XLR year round to most North East destinations from Scandinavia with 200 passengers on board.
+SAS could fly all the way to Chicago in summer and with some payload restrictions in winter.
+For Norwegian Air Shuttle it might prove challenging to fly the A321 XLR year round to most North East destinations from Scandinavia with 200 passengers on board.

 We look now at the interesting case of Hawaiian Airlines:

 The Honolulu carrier can fly to Sapporo, Texas and Guam year round.
 There are many other island and US destinations the carrier could consider flying the aircraft to.
-Even Auckland could be reachable (due to fewer time zones traveled) if the carrier elects for a premium heavy configuration.
-Hawaiian Airlines is a strong A321neo XLR candidate.
+Auckland might be a stretch unless the carrier goes for a more premium configuration.
+Hawaiian Airlines is a strong A321 XLR candidate.